-Forward Capacity Single Allocation Platform (SAP) belongs to the biggest projects arising from the Network Code on Forward Capacity Allocation (FCA).
+Forward Capacity Single Allocation Platform (SAP) belongs to the biggest projects arising - at the European level - from the Network Code on Forward Capacity Allocation (FCA).

 The Single Allocation Platform allocates Long Term Transmission Rights to its participants by way of explicit allocation (Article 27(1) of the Forward Capacity Harmonised Allocation Rules (HAR)).

-The tasks of the SAP include the simultaneous determinaction for each forward capacity allocation, at least, the following results for each bidding zone border, direction of utilization and market time period:
+The tasks of the SAP include the simultaneous determination for each forward capacity allocation, at least, the following results for each bidding zone border, direction of utilization and market time period:

 a) the volume of allocated Long Term Transmission Rights expressed in MW;